History of Smoke Rise Field Club

 John Druffel came back on board to help with raising the funds to build the various courses and trails, buy traps and have operating capital.
 An additional $357,000 was contributed by the members.
 Those 49 members making these initial gifts are “Charter Members” and their names are inscribed on a plaque in the clubhouse.

 It is worth noting that Smoke Rise is a non equity club, and should the club ever go out of business, any proceeds from the sale of the property, plant and equipment will be donated to charity.
-The donations made by the Charter members were because they loved to shoot and loved the comradely of the members–not that they expected to recoup their money.
+The donations made by the Charter members were because they loved to shoot and loved the comradery of the members–not that they expected to recoup their money.

-Then President, Bob Gonzales, Operations Vice President, Bill Talley, and General Manager, Randy Dietz began developing the new facility.
+Then President, Bob Gonzales, Operations Vice President, Bill Talley, and General Manager, Randy Deitz began developing the new facility.
 Marty Fischer, a respected sporting clays course designer was brought in to layout the initial course.
 Work began on Monday, July 18, 2005, and members were shooting sporting clays six weeks later.

 • In 2006 and 2007, the trap, skeet and 5-stand venues were completed and the storage shed added.